- Where can I find information about graduate student policies and procedures?

 - How and when do I need to submit my thesis, dissertation or specalist project?

-- Submission instructions and a schedule for submission to the college reader and the Graduate Studies office is available here.
+- Submission instructions and a schedule for submission to the college reader and the Graduate School is available here.

 - Where do I submit my application for graduation?